This guide is designed for the small or medium business owner who:

 Outsourcing to a chief financial officer (CFO) leverages the knowledge of a full-time CFO with the reduced cost of having a full-time CFO on staff.

 There is no avoiding it.
 Hiring someone trained an experienced in strategically positioning the company is imperative if the business owner wants to:

-An outsourced chief financial officer (CFO) is a professional with advance accounting, management, and strategic experience.
+An outsourced chief financial officer (CFO) is a professional with advanced accounting, management, and strategic experience.
 They work either part-time or on a contract basis for a company.
-Outsourced CFOs are also known as fractional CFOs.
+They are also known as fractional CFOs.
 These professionals will usually work remotely or virtually, thus they are also known as virtual CFOs

 Like any service that a business purchases, the question that comes up is where to start?
 How to find an outsourced CFO?
 Who is qualified?